stnikolaus/linkglimpse/README.md

 # LinkGlimpse - Social Media Preview Generator

 A modern Next.js web application that generates social media previews for any URL.
-See how your links will appear when shared on Facebook, Twitter, LinkedIn, WhatsApp, Slack, and Discord.
+See how your links will appear when shared on Facebook, Twitter, LinkedIn, Instagram, and more platforms.
+Perfect for marketers, content creators, and developers who want to optimize their social media sharing.

-## Features
+## 🚀 Features

 - **URL Input & Validation**: Enter any URL and get instant validation
 - **Multi-Platform Previews**: Generate previews for 9 different social platforms